 A.5.5.2.7.1 Test Purpose and Environment

-The purpose of this test is to verify that when a UE needs to transmit periodic or aperiodic SRS and/or non-contention based PRACH on a PUSCH-less carrier of SCell, the UE can perform carrier based switching to one PUSCH-less SCCs from a CC with PUSCH.
+The purpose of this test is to verify that when a UE needs to transmit aperiodic SRS on a PUSCH-less carrier of SCell, the UE can perform carrier based switching to one PUSCH-less SCCs from a CC with PUSCH.
 The test will verify the interruption requirements on active serving cell in SCG in clause 8.2.1.2.13.
 Supported test configurations are shown in table A.5.5.2.7.1-1.

 In the test there are three cells: cell1, cell2 and cell3.
 Cell1 is E-UTRAN PCell on the primary component carrier.
 Cell3 is E-UTRAN SCell on the TDD secondary component carrier which operates in downlink without PUCCH/PUSCH.
 Cell2 is NR FR2 PSCell.
 The UE is configured with the SRS switching between E-UTRAN PCell and E-UTRAN SCell.
 The general test parameters and NR cell specific test parameters are given in Table A.5.5.2.8.1-2, A.5.5.2.8.1-3.
 And the E-UTRAN cell specific test parameters (for cell1 and cell3) can refer to Table A.3.7.2.1-1.
 The test consists of two successive time periods, with duration of T1 and T2, respectively.
 During T1 LTE PCell and NR PSCell are continuously scheduled in DL.
 Immediately at the beginning of T2, a PDCCH with SRS-TPC-RNTI is sent to the UE to initiate SRS switching.